NelsonSpencer/Udacity/Full Stack Nanodegree/Project 1/README.md

-# Movie_Trailer_website
+# Udacity Full Stack Project 1 - Movie Trailer
-Udacity Full Stack Project 1 - Movie Trailer website.
 Server-side code to store a list of movies, including box art imagery and a movie trailer URL.
+I then serve this data as a web page allowing visitors to review their movies and watch the trailers.

 #### Running the Movie_Trailer_website program
 0. If you don't have python, [download it here ](https://www.python.org/downloads/).
 This program was built in Python 2.7